learn-co-curriculum/react-hooks-fragments/README.md

-# Fragments and Portals
+# React Fragments

-## Problem Statement
+## Objectives

+- Explain the use of fragments in React components

-## Fragments
+## Why Fragments

-It is required that every React component must return a single JSX element, and we often use the HTML-like elements such as `div`.
+It is required that every React component must return a single JSX element.
+Because of this, we often use the HTML-like elements such as `div` to wrap other elements within the JSX.
 When rendered, this creates a DOM element for that outer `div`, which is sometimes unnecessary.
+For example:

 ```js
 class ChildComponent extends Component {